Disney's ESPN streaming transition to be 'massive, extra disruptive event'

 At the time, the executive revealed users will be able to watch movies and TV shows from Disney+, in addition to a more immersive sports viewing experience.

 Another bonus?
-Apple has a lucrative deal with Major League Soccer (MLS), which has recently seen a boost following international soccer star Lionel Messi's decision to join the MLS.
+Apple has a lucrative deal with Major League Soccer (MLS), which has recently seen a boost following international soccer star Lionel Messi's decision to join MLS.

 "Streaming is a lower margin business and the only way that it really works is through global distribution," Nispel said, calling out the potential upside with Apple and its MLS partnership.